zakjama0/SoftwareDesignMethod/Software_Design_Methodologies_Lab.md

 FOD is when a design is decomposed into a range of interacting units each having a clearly set and defined function.
 The geneic procedure for the design is that it starts with a high level description of the function of what the system does which is then refined into greatly detailed parts, leading to a top-down structure.

 ## 3. In which design methodology would a class diagram be most useful?
+Object Orientated design is the most useful, as classes can be graphically drawn through UML (Unified Modelling Language), whilst showing its attributes, methods and relationships between other classes.

 ## 4. What are the four pillars of object oriented programming?
 Give a single-sentence description of each.